 'Kedekut' Malaysians Confess The Shameless Things They Do To Save Money

 Let's face it.
-With rising prices and the weak ringgit, many Malaysians are definitely feeling the pinch when it comes to paying for their daily necessities.
+Many Malaysians are definitely feeling the pinch when it comes to paying for their daily necessities.

 Hence, it's no surprise that some have gotten desperate enough to resort to more "creative" ways to save a few ringgit in these tough times: